 I approached Matt afterwards and again directly asked him the same question.
 Once again, he maneuvered around the topic and wouldn’t directly answer what I was asking.
 However, he did state that Google had publicly vowed never to use Google Analytics in their efforts to fight against search violations (yet, he never did state whether they would have the same respect to Google Webmaster).
 I have actually searched for this statement, and not that I doubt Matt, but I haven’t come across it (if anyone knows the quote please let me know).

-Interestingly enough, the updated Google Analytics that was recently launched requires you to connect your Google Webmaster account in order to utilize their Search Engine Optimization metric.
+Interestingly enough, Google Analytics now requests you to connect your Google Webmaster account in order to utilize their Search Engine Optimization metric.
 I seriously doubt this was intentionally done so that the spam team could create a work around on an obscure promise to not access Analytics.
 No matter their reasoning for linking Google Webmaster to Google Analytics, if they are accessing people’s Webmaster account unauthorized, they now have carte blanche access to their Analytics.
 It really is just semantics since Google is known for not keeping to what they say they will do.

 The next example of Google’s ominous power happened just last week.
 The landlord of our office space sells camping stoves, and for the past few weeks we have been helping him with Google Local.
 The other day we advised him to add keywords to his Google Places profile title which were relevant to his business.
 Similar to universal SEO, keywords are a major driver in local search.